mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 moss (mastiri avastanis) are clearly locally adaptive relations of their Tarsus counterparts and only exist in the Northern Basin.
-The Avastan fog flower only sprouts once per year, within a local day of the solstice, when the plant suddenly shoots up narrow stalks up to 30 centimetres tall, sprouts yellow and orange flowers and releases pollen that combines to spawn wing-like seeds.
-The grey-coloured Avastan ice moss grows throughout Summerbright, reaching a height of five to ten centimetres before releasing spores in the final days before the equinox.
+The Avastan fog flower only sprouts once per year, within a local day of the solstice, when the plant suddenly shoots up narrow stalks up to 30 centimeters tall, sprouts yellow and orange flowers and releases pollen that combines to spawn wing-like seeds.
+The grey-coloured Avastan ice moss grows throughout Summerbright, reaching a height of five to ten centimeters before releasing spores in the final days before the equinox.

 Attempts to import other flora from Tarsus have met with limited